 CJC 225 Crisis Intervention 3 0 0 3

-Prerequisite: None

-Co-requisite: None

 This course introduces critical incident intervention and management techniques as they apply to operational criminal justice practitioners.
 Emphasis is placed on the victim/offender situation as well as job-related high stress, dangerous, or problemsolving citizen contacts.
 Upon completion, students should be able to provide insightful analysis of emotional, violent, drug-induced, and other critical and/or stressful incidents that require field analysis and/or resolution.